+Estimating corn yield potential can be helpful with harvest planning and different methods can be used to estimate yield potential at separate times during the growing season.
 Crop uniformity has a large influence on the accuracy of any estimation method.
 Samples should be taken randomly throughout a field to provide the best yield estimate.
-One sample for every 10 to 15 acres should be sufficient unless conditions are variable.
-More samples should be taken to represent a non-uniform field and improve the accuracy of the estimate.
+One sample for every 10 to 15 acres should be enough unless conditions are variable.
+More samples should be taken in a nonuniform field to improve the accuracy of the estimate.

-Corn-Yield Component Method
+Corn Yield Component Method

 Step 2.
 Count the number of kernel rows per ear on every fifth ear and determine the average.

 Step 3.
 On the same fifth ears, count the number kernels per row and determine the average.

 Step 4.
 Determine an estimate of yield potential per acre at each sample site by multiplying the number of ears by the average number of rows and the average number of kernels and dividing by 90 or the factor that best represents growing conditions (Table 1).

 Yield (bu/acre) = (ear #) × (average row #) × (average kernel #)/90

 Step 5.
 Repeat this procedure at a representative number of sample sites in the field.
 Calculate the average yield potential of all the sites to get an estimate of the yield potential of the entire field.